norwoodj/docs/docs/resume.md

 * Intel Team
-    * Implemented an async batch data processing and job tracking library in python in the spirit of [Spring Batch](https://spring.io/projects/spring-batch)
+    * Implemented an async batch data processing and job tracking library in python in the spirit of [Spring Batch](https://spring.io/projects/spring-batch) and ~100 batch jobs using the library
     * Implemented terraform configuration to deploy [CloudSQL](https://cloud.google.com/sql) databases, [GKE clusters](https://cloud.google.com/kubernetes-engine), and [PubSub topics](https://cloud.google.com/pubsub/docs/overview) on [Google Cloud Platform](https://cloud.google.com)
     * Implemented [helm](https://helm.sh/) configuration to deploy [Airflow](https://airflow.apache.org/), [Prometheus monitoring](https://prometheus.io/), and
       a variety of other applications on both GKE and internal kubernetes clusters
-    * Implemented ~100 batch jobs using the aforementioned batch data processing library and deployed them on our Airflow instance
 * Gateway Team
     * Implemented new data and control plane functionality for a policy-based L4 and L7 network filtering proxy
     * Contributed to several external teams' systems to implement "static-egress" functionality, whereby customer